What is induction heating?

 How does induction heating work?

 Preheating involves heating the base material — or at least the area surrounding the weld joint — to a specific temperature before welding.
-When preheat is required, the minimum temperature is part of the welding procedure specification (WPS).
+When an application requires preheat, the minimum temperature is part of the welding procedure specification (WPS).

 Induction heating systems employ non-contact heating.
 They induce heat electromagnetically and through hysteresis.
-Heating tools are placed on or around an electrically conducting object, and the magnetic field creates eddy currents inside the part, exciting the part's molecules and generating heat.
+Operators place heating tools on or around an electrically conducting object, and the magnetic field creates eddy currents inside the part, exciting the part’s molecules and generating heat.
 As a result, the workpiece itself is the source of the heat, not the heating tools.

 Compare this to two other common methods for preheating: resistance and open flame.
 Resistance heats the material from the outside, using ceramic pads that become hot and transfer heat.
 Open flame uses fire to heat a part.

 Induction heating is easy to set up, offers a fast time-to-temperature, and delivers exceptional heating efficiency and uniformity in joint temperature.
 In addition, induction offers safety benefits compared to resistance and open flame heating methods.
 Resistance heating is much slower to setup — approximately three hours per joint compared to 20 minutes or less for induction.
-Resistance also has a slow time-to-temperature, sometimes taking up to three hours, as well as marginal uniformity in joint temperature and much higher operating costs that can run $2,000 per joint.
+Resistance also has a slow time-to-temperature, sometimes taking up to three hours.
+It also has marginal uniformity in joint temperature and much higher operating costs that can run $2,000 per joint.

 Component options for induction heating

-Induction is commonly used for heat treatment in pipe fabrication and welding.
-But many contractors don’t realize induction can deliver benefits in a wide range of applications, including welding flat plate, moving parts and other part geometries.
+Pipe fabrication and welding commonly use induction heat treatment.
+But many contractors don’t realize induction can deliver benefits when welding flat plate, moving parts and other part geometries.
 The Miller® ProHeat™ 35 Induction Heating System is available with numerous air- and liquid-cooled options, depending on the job requirements.

 This type of system can be used for applications that require high-temperature preheating and stress relieving.
 Liquid-cooled induction offers the widest range of temperatures for preheat, hydrogen bake out and post-weld heating treatment — with the ability to heat up to 1,450 degrees Fahrenheit.
 The principle differences compared to air-cooled systems are the addition of a water cooler and the use of a flexible liquid-cooled hose that houses the induction coil.
 Liquid-cooled systems generally use a built-in temperature controller and outside temperature recorder, which are particularly important components in stress relieving applications.

 The majority of pipe welds completed in fabrication shops are rolled.
 Rotating pipe while welding provides many benefits, including ease of achieving quality welds by eliminating out-of-position welding, reduced welder fatigue, and improved productivity from higher wire feed speeds and increased deposition rates.
-The ProHeat 35 Induction Heating System with Rolling Inductor allows fab shops to preheat work pieces — including moving parts — and delivers fast, consistent heat up to 600 degrees Fahrenheit.
+The ProHeat 35 Induction Heating System with Rolling Inductor allows fab shops to preheat work pieces — including moving parts.
+It delivers fast, consistent heat up to 600 degrees Fahrenheit.